podnov/wire-cucumber/README.md

 Given that wire mock is finalized

-Then I want to verify interactions with the wire mock named {string}
+Then I want to verify invocations of the wire mock named {string}
 Then that wire mock should not have been invoked
 Then that wire mock should have been invoked {int} time(s)